Be Agnostic about Growth

 Despite the obvious absurdity of taxing our finite planet to infinity, growth remains the exclusive economic goal most officials in power cling to.
 What can explain their sobering lack of vision?

-This post belongs to a reading series of Doughnut Economics by Kate Raworth.
-For quick access to all chapters, please click here.
+This post is part of a reading series on Doughnut Economics by Kate Raworth.
+To quickly access all chapters, please click here.

 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas.